Xevlabs/xevlabs-ng-utils/README.md

 The default value for `pageSize` is 10 and `pageSizeOptions` is [10, 25, 50, 100].
 ## Strapi Table Service
 This service is responsible for handling HTTP requests related to Strapi-based data.
 It is mainly designed to provide data for the table component and it offers the following methods:
-- find: takes a collectionName string, an array of FilterModel objects, and optional parameters for pagination and sorting, and returns an observable that emits an array of type T containing the collection items that match the specified filters.
+- find: takes a collectionName string, an array of FilterModel objects, and optional parameters for pagination and sorting, and returns an observable that emits an Object that has a `data` attribute presenting an array of type T containing the collection items that match the specified filters and a `total` attribute presenting the total number of items matching the specified filters.
-- count: takes a collectionName string and an array of FilterModel objects and returns the number of items in the collection that match the specified filters.
 - parseStrapiFilters: takes an array of FilterModel objects and returns a string representing the filters in the Strapi query format.

 ## Setting up the Demo App